How to Dissolve a New York Corporation

 How long before someone can take your business name?

-The day after a company is dissolved, the business name can be requested by another entity.
+The day after your New York corporation is dissolved, the business name can be requested by another entity.

 What is the penalty if you do not dissolve properly and just don’t file your biennial reports?